drupol/master-thesis/src/thesis/3-tools.typ

 Additionally, on lines 6 and 13, it is evident that the checksums of the images are inevitably different.
 Consequently, this method is classified as non-reproducible over time.

+This phenomenon directly reflects what @boettiger2015 described as“
+#emph[code rot] where the reproducibility of computational environments degrades
+as dependencies evolve and are no longer identical to those originally used.

 #heading(outlined: false, level: 3, "Reproducibility In Space")